-Software testing is an essential requirement of flawless user experience: testing apps for their usability and performance is key to success.
-Manual testing and automation testing are the two basic ways of testing.
-Both have been panned and praised over the internet.
-However, picking the right one for your project can be difficult.
-In this piece, we’ll go over the most important differences between them, their benefits and drawbacks, and how you can use both of them to your advantage.
+Mobile testing is an essential requirement of flawless user experience: testing apps for their usability and performance is key to success.
+The two basic ways of testing are manual testing and automation testing.
+However, picking the right approach for your project is key.
+In this piece, we’ll go over the most important differences, their benefits and drawbacks, and how you can use both of them to your advantage.

 Manual testing of mobile applications